 - 1. Property outside of a riparian water surface buffer, but situated within a required natural resource buffer, shall comply with all of the following. - a.
 Driveways and vehicular surface areas, not including public streets, are allowed; provided that, all of the following are met: - i.
 Any crossing is as close to perpendicular as practicable and insures minimal impact to the surrounding buffer; and - ii.
 The driveway or vehicular use area does not constitute more than 40% of the front yard area of any detached house. - b.
-Fences, walls, statuary, monuments, fountains or signs shall be located outside any primary watercourse buffer. - Garden crops involving cultivation shall be located outside any primary watercourse buffer. - d.
-Greenways, sidewalks and walkways shall be located outside of a primary watercourse buffer and meet the requirements of Sec.
-9.2.3.C.2. or shall be unpaved.
+Fences, walls, statuary, monuments, fountains or signs shall be located outside any primary watercourse buffer. - c.
+Garden crops involving cultivation shall be located outside any primary watercourse buffer.